Section 3: Clinical and Administrative Domains

 The Infobutton URL-based Implementation Guide provides a standard mechanism for EHR systems to submit knowledge requests to knowledge resources over the HTTP protocol through a standard using a URL format.
 Compliance with this specifications is required for EHR certification in the US EHR Meaningful Use Program.

-HL7 Version 3 Implementation Guide: URL-Based Implementations of the Context-Aware Information Retrieval (Infobutton) Domain may also go by the following names or acronyms:
+HL7 Version 3 Implementation Guide: Context-Aware Knowledge Retrieval Application (Infobutton), Release 4 may also go by the following names or acronyms:

 - Clinical Information System Developers

 - Clinical and Public Health Laboratories

 - Pharmaceutical Vendors

 - EHR, PHR Vendors

 - Health Care IT Vendors